kor-ui/kor-docs/src/assets/docs/components/tag/index.md

 ## Button (Optional)

-If a Tag is used in its' button variation, the user can click on it for navigating or seeing more details regarding that category.
+If a Tag is used in its button variation, the user can click on it for navigating or seeing more details regarding that category.

 <iframe src="./assets/docs/components/tag/button.html"></iframe>